erthink/libmdbx/README.md

 ## Some Added Features

-1. Keys could be more than 2 times longer than _LMDB_.
+1. Keys could be more than 2 times longer than _LMDB_, support of zero-length for keys and values.
    > For DB with default page size _libmdbx_ support keys up to 2022 bytes and up to 32742 bytes for 64K page size. _LMDB_ allows key size up to 511 bytes and may silently loses data with large values.

 2. Up to 30% faster than _LMDB_ in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) benchmarks.